101121/WGDI-/source/ks.rst

 ---------------- ------------------------------------------------------------------------
 cds_file          Type:str     default:-

                      A cds file of one or more genomes.
 ---------------- ------------------------------------------------------------------------
 pep_file          Type:str     default:-

-				  A protein file for one or more genomes. non-essential files, if you do
+				     A protein file for one or more genomes. non-essential files, if you

-				  not write this parameter, Then this file will be translated through the
+				  do not write this parameter, Then this file will be translated through

-				  biopython module cds-file.
+				  the biopython module cds-file.
 ---------------- ------------------------------------------------------------------------
 align_software    Type:{muscle,mafft}     default: muscle

                      Multi-sequence comparison software.
 ---------------- ------------------------------------------------------------------------
 pairs_file        Type:str     default:

                      The same gene pairs of ks need to be calculated, either by pressing,

 				  or separating the list, or as the output of ColinearScan.
 ---------------- ------------------------------------------------------------------------
 ks_file           Type:str     default:

                      The output file name of ks.
 ================ ========================================================================

 .. rubric:: Example

 .. rubric:: Modify

-Modify the parameters that are right for you to run
+Modify the parameters that are right for you to run.

 .. rubric:: Begin